artanzand/artanzand.github.io/_posts/2022-02-10-neural-style-transfer.md

 ## Optimization of the Generated Image

-The main function will be in charge of doing some housekeeping items like checking for GPU, loading and preprocessing the input images, loading the pretrained VGG19 model, computing the total cost and iterating the train step in order to train the model.
+The main function will be in charge of doing some housekeeping items like checking for GPU, loading and preprocessing input images, loading the pretrained VGG19 model, computing the total cost and iterating the train step in order to train the model.
 We are locking the model weights because we are performing a transfer learning.
-The key step in the below function is using `tf.Variable()` to define the generated image at the value that we are trying to optimize.
+The key step in the below function is using `tf.Variable()` to define the generated image as the value that we are trying to optimize.

 ```python
 def main(content, style, save, similarity="balanced", epochs=500):